abriginets/umbress/README.md

 ```

 Default policy is *no more than 60 requests per minute; 30 seconds ban otherwise*, but can be configured in any other way.
 Ratelimiter is semantic-friendly - it will throw 429 Too Many Requests and provide visitor with `Retry-After` header.

+**Case #2: White- and blacklisting**: You can block access for some IP's (blacklist) or allow it to only specified ones or subnets (whitelist).

+**Note:** whitelist and blacklist can't be used at the same time.
+If you enabled both then only whitelist will be applied.